maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 The :class:`PickerDialog` will show a 'Done' button in case the :class:`TouchSelector` allows multiple selection.
 The label of the button can be set using :meth:`PickerDialog.set_done_label` and retrieved using :meth:`PickerDialog.get_done_label`

-Note that in most cases developers don't need to deal directly with this widget. :class:`HildonPickerButton` is designed to pop up a :class:`PickerDialog` and manage the interaction with it.
+Note that in most cases developers don't need to deal directly with this widget. :class:`PickerButton` is designed to pop up a :class:`PickerDialog` and manage the interaction with it.

 Details
 =======